For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 NSG-311 | The Childbearing Family | 5 credits

-Students will develop skills needed to provide holistic nursing care for healthy childbearing families and for women with selected women's health issues in the classroom.
-Students explore the physiologic, psychological and developmental stressors experienced by childbearing families.
-Students employ critical thinking to identify health risk factors and to select nursing interventions and communication to help individuals and the family adapt.
-Students evaluate social, cultural and societal issues that affect women's health and childbearing.
-Medication administration during the peri-natal period is addressed.
-Clinical experiences are in a variety of settings.
-Assessment of outcomes includes evaluation of clinical competencies, tests and written assignments.
+The student develops skills needed to provide holistic nursing care for childbearing families and for women with selected women's health issues.
+Students explore the physiologic, psychologic, and developmental stressors experienced by childbearing families.
+Students employ critical thinking to identify health risk factors and to select nursing interventions to help individuals and the family adapt.
+Students evaluate social, cultural, and societal issues that affect families' progression through the childbearing year.
+Clinical experiences are primarily in hospital settings.
+Assessment of outcomes includes evaluation of clinical competencies, tests, and other written or verbal assignments.

 NSG-321 | Mental Health Nursing | 5 credits